 What you’ll find: Maplewood, located down a quiet Logan Square block, is a two-for-one — a neighborhood brewery and distillery, all under one roof.
 The hybrid spot, the first of its kind in the state, makes both handmade beer and an always-fluid lineup of spirits.

 Tasting room: The Lounge exudes a laid-back vibe, with its exposed brick, comfy chairs, and large windows that give guests a sneak peek into the production process.
-You’ll find their beers on tap, including stouts, pale ales, and IPAs, along with specialty cocktails (including on-tap and frozen varieties) made with Maplewood’s own spirits.
+You’ll find their beers on tap, including stouts, pale ales, and IPAs, along with specialty cocktails (including canned varieties) made with Maplewood’s own spirits.

 KOVAL Distillery